The AI Courtroom That Makes You a Better Advocate

-The reps that used to require a clinic.
-Now available to anyone.
+Build the reps that used to require a clinic

-TrialSim gives you a smart, safe space to build advocacy reps — evaluated on the PRESENCE framework, the professional standard judges and supervising attorneys use to assess real courtroom performance. before the pressure hits.
+TrialSim puts you in a realistic courtroom simulation — scored on the PRESENCE framework, the professional standard judges and supervising attorneys use to evaluate real advocacy.
+Log the reps before the pressure hits.

 Person presenting business charts on an easel to three seated listeners in a modern office.

-Step into realistic courtroom simulations across all six phases of trial.
-From voir dire to closing arguments.
+Step into realistic courtroom simulations across all six phases.
+From voir dire to closing arguments — each one designed to expose exactly where your advocacy breaks down.

 Openings, closings, direct, cross, objections, voir dire.
-Drill individual skills or run a full trial simulation.
+Drill the skill that's weakest or run a full simulation start to finish.

 Built by a trial attorney.
-Measured by the profession.
+Trusted by advocates in 45+ countries.

 More deliberate practice in one week than most advocates get in a year